AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-install-power-bi-connector.md

 # Power BI Connector

-The OSIsoft Cloud Services Power BI Connector retrieves Data Views from OCS and makes them available in Microsoft Power BI for advanced data visualization and analysis.
-Install OSIsoft Cloud Services Power BI Connector to retrieve Data Views for use with Microsoft Power BI as described in this section.
+The AVEVA Data Hub Power BI Connector retrieves Data Views from AVEVA Data Hub and makes them available in Microsoft Power BI for advanced data visualization and analysis.
+Install AVEVA Data Hub Power BI Connector to retrieve Data Views for use with Microsoft Power BI as described in this section.

 ## System requirements

-The following are required before you install and use OSIsoft Cloud Services Power BI Connector.
+The following are required before you install and use AVEVA Data Hub Power BI Connector.

 - Operation Systems: Windows 10, Windows Server 2012 R2, Windows 8.1, Windows Server 2016, Windows Server 2019